 Like Greenwheels, car rentals with MyWheels are handled either via an app or by website and OV-chip card.
 There’s really not a lot of difference between the two, just check what vehicles are available in your local area.

-SHARE NOW is a car share scheme which formed from the merger of Car2Go (Daimler AG) and DriveNow (BMW Group).
-It has a presence in a number of European cities.
+SHARE NOW is an international car share scheme which initially formed from the merger of Car2Go (Daimler AG) and DriveNow (BMW Group).
+In 2022 it was acquired by Free2Move, a platform owned by Stellantis.

-SHARE NOW has a fleet of 400 electric cars in Amsterdam – from the 2 person Smart EQ, the small Fiat 500e and Peugeot e-208 (4 people) to the medium sized BMW i3 (5 seats).
-It has 120,000 regular customers in the city.
+From the 2 person Smart EQ, the small Fiat 500e and Peugeot e-208 (4 people) to the medium sized Opel Corsa-e (5 seats).

-SHARE NOW offers €4 driving credit if you connect the car to a charging point if the battery level is under 30%.
+SHARE NOW-Free2Move offers €4 driving credit if you connect the car to a charging point if the battery level is under 30%.

-SHARE NOW cars can be parked for free around public parking spots in Amsterdam.
+SHARE NOW-Free2Move cars can be parked for free around public parking spots in Amsterdam.
 You can end your trip anywhere inside the Amsterdam ‘Home Area’ which covers most of the city.

-SHARE NOW is open to individuals aged over 18 who have held a valid driver’s license for at least 1 year.
-Note, small and medium cars require a minimum age of 21.
+SHARE NOW-Free2Move is open to individuals aged over 18 who have held a valid driver’s license for at least 1 year.

 Also see Driving in Amsterdam/Netherlands